 Don't pass the buck Try not to keep transferring someone from one place to another.
 Make sure you know the contact person for anything you cannot deal with yourself.
 Don't be flippant First impressions count.
 You and the school may be judged on your immediate reaction.
 Treat all complaints seriously However small or trivial it may seem to you, the complaint will be an important problem for anyone who takes the trouble to complain.
-Treat every complaint individually y Even if you have already received several similar complaints the same day, it is probably the person's first chance to have their say.
+Treat every complaint individually Y Even if you have already received several similar complaints the same day, it is probably the person's first chance to have their say.
 Be courteous and patient Be sympathetic and helpful, but do not blame other colleagues.
 Say who you are If you are unknown to the person, introduce yourself.
 Ask for their name and use it Anonymous complaints are acceptable where there are special circumstances.
 Take time to find out exactly what the problem is It is easy for someone to forget to tell you an important detail, particularly if they are upset or annoyed.
 Don't take the complaint personally To an angry or upset person, YOU are the school, and the only one they can put their feelings to right now.
 Stay cool and calm Do not argue with the person - be polite and try to find out exactly what the person thinks is going wrong, or has gone wrong.
 Check you are being understood Make sure that the person understands what you are saying.
 Don't use jargon - it can cause confusion and annoyance to someone "not in the know".
 Don't rush Take your time.
-Let pe cople have their say, and let off steam if they need to.
-Listen carefully and sympathetically to their problems before replying and attempting to find a solution or offer a next step.
+Let pe ople have their say, and let off steam if they need to.

+offer a next step.